lawal-hash/technical-assessment/README.md

 Your Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
-By default, this directory includes one example DAG:
-    - `example_astronauts`: This DAG shows a simple ETL pipeline example that queries the list of astronauts currently in space from the Open Notify API and prints a statement for each astronaut.
-The DAG uses the TaskFlow API to define tasks in Python, and dynamic task mapping to dynamically print a statement for each astronaut.
-For more on how this DAG works, see our [Getting started tutorial](https://www.astronomer.io/docs/learn/get-started-with-airflow).
+    - `ingestion`: This DAG  consist to two tasks `create_task` which generate DDL for the table and `extract_data` which copies the content of the csv file into postgresql.
+The `extract_data` task uses the TaskFlow API to define tasks in Python, and dynamic task mapping to dynamically load csv file into sql.
+    - `transform`: This DAG is a dbt project with various tasks.
+These tasks are dbt models.
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.